 These helpful resources are the documentation and reporting that the CBR team used in the creation and analysis of the CBR.
-You'll see the CPT® manual, the Medicare Fee-for-Service Supplemental Improper Payment Data report, and the article that we talked about earlier.
+You'll see the CPT® manual, the HCPCS manual, and the Medicare Fee-for-Service Supplemental Improper Payment Data report.

 This is a screenshot of our homepage, [cbr.cbrpepper.org/Home](http://cbr.cbrpepper.org/Home).
-There are sections for each of the CBRs that we have released in 2019 and 2020.
+There are sections for each of the CBRs that we have released since RELI began distributing the CBRs in 2019.
 For each CBR topic and release, we provide links to: a sample CBR, the training materials, the data set, and a link to access your CBR.
-This page also contains a link to join our mailing list to stay up to date on any announcements, a link to provide feedback on the CBRs, and a link to submit a CBR success story.
-We would love to hear how the CBR process worked for you and your organization.
+This page also contains a link to join our mailing list to stay up to date on any announcements, a link to provide feedback on the CBRs, and a link to submit a CBR success story. we would love to hear how the CBR process worked for you and your organization.